Aetas/Final-Project/README.md

 cd ./Prince-CSCI2270-FinalProject
 sh build.sh
 cd ./bin
-make gcc
+make
 ```
-Run the program by typing `./HashMap.o` or `./HashMap.o 14ers.csv`
+Run the program by typing `./HashMap.out` or `./HashMap.out 14ers.csv`

 * If any of the steps say there is no executable to run then run `sudo chmod u+x ./file_name` on it.